News

 “In the context of creating security institutions, maritime domain awareness was at the top of the agenda because it’s under-utilised.
 But they also spoke about HADR (humanitarian and disaster relief) search and rescue, and anti-narcotics, and so on.
 There are complementarities between the South Pacific and the Indian Ocean in these areas.
 We could use those to build up links.

-“Also, if this is going to be the fastest growing economic region in the world, its helpful to understand how these markets work.
+“Also, if this is going to be the fastest growing economic region in the world, it’s helpful to understand how these markets work.

 “It was noted that the region is different from other regions in a purely economic sense.
 Most of the trade that traverses the Indian Ocean only passes through these waters.
 It neither originates in the Indian Ocean, nor is it destined for markets in the Indian Ocean, perhaps with the exception of energy resources from the Persian Gulf.